O-P-E-N-B-A-L-L/se_project_spots/README.md

 ### See it for yourself!

-You may view the site in action through my GitHub Pages deployment [here](https://o-p-e-n-b-a-l-l.github.io/se_project_spots/).
+You may view the site in action through my [GitHub Pages deployment](https://o-p-e-n-b-a-l-l.github.io/se_project_spots/).